KancilMocap/kancilmocap.github.io/kijang/tcp-protocol.md

 - All numbers (communication code, client ID, request ID, packet count) are stored in big endian format for readability.
 - For bytes 1-2, the first bit represents whether the module is a request from the client to the server (0) or from the server to the client (1).
 Although there would not be any collision with module names, this is done to allow for the packet data to be more easily readable.
+- Client ID, request ID and packet count can not be 0.
 - On the first request from the client to the server, the client can use a client ID of \0 as it had not been assigned an ID yet.
 - A request can be split across multiple packets.
 As long as the Request ID remains the same, the server would be able to recognise them as the same request.